kochd/electricsheep-hd-client/README.md

 If this results in `./daemon.rb:29:in <main>': You will need an api key.
 Please register at https://sheeps.triple6.org:9999/register (RuntimeError)` continue with [registration](https://github.com/kochd/electricsheep-hd-client#registration).

 ### Other Linux / Unix / Posix systems
-Currently i dont know.
+Currently i do not know.
 Adept from [Debian / Ubuntu](https://github.com/kochd/electricsheep-hd-client/blob/master/README.md#debian--ubuntu--) and contribute back so others can learn from your wisdom.

 ### Windows
 Download an install the [latest release](https://github.com/kochd/electricsheep-hd-client/releases/latest) and follow the steps for your registration to get your apikey.

 If you want the latest development version Install using the installer and replace every existing file in the installation folder with the content of the [latest master](https://github.com/kochd/electricsheep-hd-client/archive/master.zip).
+This usually isn't need as we package a new installer whenever this should be the case.

 ## Registration